TUM-ITR/PGopt/MATLAB/README.md

 The method presented in the paper ["A flexible state–space model for learning nonlinear dynamical systems"](https://doi.org/10.1016/j.automatica.2017.02.030) is utilized to systematically derive basis functions and priors for the parameters based on a reduced-rank GP approximation.
 Afterward, by calling the function `particle_Gibbs()`, samples are drawn from the posterior distribution using particle Gibbs sampling.
 These samples are then passed to the function `solve_PG_OCP()`, which solves the scenario OCP.

-The runtime of the script is about 1.5 hours on a standard laptop.
+The runtime of the script is about 70 minutes on a standard laptop.

 ## List of functions
 The following table provides an overview of the MATLAB functions contained in this repository.